Speed Up Your Time to Value by Lighting a Fire Under Your Customer

 Set clear goals collaboratively (to put customers on the hook)

 Time to Value, like value throughout the entire SaaS/customer partnership, boils down to helping customers meet their goals.
 An essential (and often rushed) first step is to establish and stay aligned on what those goals actually are.
 That’s why some companies now adopt collaborative goal-setting strategies.
-Collaborative goals demonstrate that your company understands the customer’s needs while also making the customer accountable and keeps those goals in clear view for both parties.
+Collective goals while using a collaborative customer portal solution demonstrates that your company understands the customer’s needs while also making the customer accountable and keeps those goals in clear view for both parties.

 One of the most common challenges we hear from customer success teams is that their customers aren’t transparent enough with their goals, making it difficult to understand and, thus, achieve these important milestones.
 Collaborative goal setting allows customer success teams and their customers to become true partners.
 They proactively coach customers through using the product, including assigning specific tasks, reminding customers about best practices, and shepherding them toward achieved goals (which is essential to shortening TTV).